Aeronautical Sciences (AERS) Courses

 See How to read course descriptions for information about the formatting used.

-AERS 101 Elem Private Pilot Ops I (1) This course focuses on developing a general understanding of FAA rules and operations, charts and navigation, radio communication and simulator flying.
-Students will also have an overview of aerodynamics, stall awareness and aeronautical decision making and judgement.
+AERS 101 Elem Private Pilot Ops (1) This course focuses on developing a general understanding of FAA rules and operations, charts and navigation, radio communication and simulator flying.
+Students will also have an overview of aerodynamics, stall awareness and aeronautical decision making and judgment.
 Basic simulator maneuvers will be covered.
 Pre: Instructor's Consent

 AERS 152 Introduction to UAS (3) Survey of unmanned aircraft systems (UAS) emphasizing the commercial history including sections on hobby and military applications.
 Students learn operational principles, laws, and theory.

 AERS 201 Private Pilot I (5) Introduces the airplane to entry-level student pilots as they prepare for flight training.
 Stresses airport systems, air traffic control procedures, aviation weather, air navigation, radio communication procedures, and Federal Aviation Regulations.
 Covers airplane ground and flight operations, take-off and landing, basic flight maneuvers, cross country methods and emergency procedures.
 Prepares students for the required FAA Private Pilot Airplane Knowledge Test and Private Pilot Airplane Practical Test.
 To be taught offsite at flight provider.
 Offered as CR/NC only.
 Pre: Approval of AERS Program.